 From this divine appointment in The Arsenal bookstore, Bill and I hung out together for the remainder of the conference.
 The budding friendship paved the way for more unexpected opportunities.

-It was evident in conversing with Lou—a man with a raspy voice and fire in his eyes—that he burned to see revival in this nation.
+It was immediately evident in conversing with Lou—a man with a raspy voice and fire in his eyes—that he burned to see revival in this nation.
 He invited me to join him every morning at 5 a.m. at the Mott Auditorium to pray for revival.

 As we stood together in front of Lou’s house, he prayed, “Lord, activate the prophetic call upon this young man’s life!”
 Before rejoining his family, he ran inside to retrieve a book for me as a gift—Azusa Street by Frank Bartleman.
 This was an eyewitness account by an intercessor-revivalist of the Azusa Street outpouring in April of 1906 that forever changed the landscape of Christianity.

 At the time, I didn’t grasp the full significance of Lou Engle giving me Bartleman’s book.
+Later it would have profound implications.

 A GOD ORCHESTRATED WHIRLWIND